abbyPitcairn/420BirthAndDelivery/Archive/Iteration_2/use_cases.md

 ## Demo #2 Use Case (Patient Search)
 **Scenario:**
 A Nurse searches for a patient's mother to see her medical history in case it affects the patient.
-The system displays past delivery records and outcomes linked to the mother's profile.
+The system displays past delivery records and outcomes linked to the mother's profile when given the child's ID as input.

 **Steps involved in a search:**
-1. User enters patient's mother's ID (in a GUI environment, clicks on the user's mother information)
+1. User enters patient's ID (in a GUI environment, clicks on the user's mother information)
-2. The system searches through the list of Patient objects until it finds the one with a matching ID
+2. The system reads the Patient's mother's ID value and searches through the list of Patient objects until it finds the one with a matching ID
 3. The system then displays the basic information of the Patient object for the mother.
 This includes:
    - Name
    - Date of birth